 Numbers 391 – 393 are not recorded in the 1891 & 1901 census.

-Number 385This property is on the eastern corner of the passage leading to Back Lane and in 1840 was one of ‘three houses, yards and land’ owned by Louisa Dancer.
+Number 385This property is on the eastern corner of the passage leading to Back Lane and in 1840 was one of three houses, yards and land owned by Louisa Dancer.
 It was occupied by John Burford, who is recorded here in the 1841 census as a pawnbroker, aged 50.
-(By 1861 he had moved to the corner of North Road, number 364).
+There is an earlier reference to John Burford, pawnbroker, Old Brentford in Pigot's 1823-1824 directory, but as yet it has not been established whether he operated from no. 385 then.
+By 1861 he had moved to the corner of North Road, number 364.

 In 1851 and 1861 John Vaughan, master butcher lived here, followed by Thomas Nuthall, butcher (1871, 1881) and Mrs Ann Nuthall, butcher (1890, 1891, 1901).
 This Nuthall family may have been related to the Nuthalls who lived at around number 338 and were bakers.

 Access to Archives web site includes several references to documents held at London Metropolitan Archives for no. 385 in the period 1872 – 1912.

 The 1909/10 Valuation groups no. 385 and two cottages to the rear known as Hales Cottages and Yard.
 The owner was Mrs E Dancer, presumably a descendant of the Louisa Dancer who owned the property in 1840 – however her name is crossed out, the copyhold was sold 20 February 1913 for £1200.
 There is a note from 1918 saying the property was now closed up but being redecorated.
 The cottages were semi-detached, each had 4 rooms and they were 'old and dilapidated and closed up'.